abdidarmawan007/k8s-rbac-developer/README.md

-# rbac for developer access cluster gke
+# rbac for developer access to spesific namespace in cluster gke